se-sic/VaRA-Tool-Suite/docs/source/vara-ts/benchbuild.rst

     path:
       value: ["paths from your system that should be included in the PATH variable for experiments"]

-* Loading other experiments or projects can be specified similar to python imports
+* Other experiments or projects can be loaded similar to python imports

 .. code-block:: yaml